SabasSolutions/Kruk/README.md

 By default, the code contains a joke page for Belarusian users.
 The version for Russian users is in the **ru** folder.\
 Flash via Arduino IDE.

+> [!IMPORTANT]
+> AsyncTCP and ESPAsyncWebServer libraries must be installed from the ESP32Async author in Arduino IDE.
+Also, don't forget to install all the other libraries.
+It is also necessary to install the ESP32 package from Espressif Systems in the Arduino board manager.